elisefeld/lichen_classifier/README.md

 ## Datasets
 The raw data can be found in the [data folder](data/raw).
-It was downloaded using [iNaturalist's export tool](https://www.inaturalist.org/observations/export) in two batches (before 2017-01-01 and between 2017-01-01 and 2025-04-19.
-The query parameters are listed [here](data/obs_data_queries.md).
+It was downloaded using [iNaturalist's export tool](https://www.inaturalist.org/observations/export) in two batches (before 2017-01-01 and between 2017-01-01 and 2025-04-19.)

+Filters:
+- Research grade
+- Most identifiers agreed
+- Open geoprivacy (location not obscured)
+- United States

+Since lichen are not restricted to one taxonomic group, 'lichen' were defined as observations matching the 1,017 genera on the [Lichen genera](https://en.wikipedia.org/wiki/Category:Lichen_genera) wikipedia category page.
+Taxon IDs were queried using iNaturalist's API and then passed into the export tool.

+The exact query parameters are listed [here](data/obs_data_queries.md).